onivim/oni2/docs/pull_request_template.md

 ## Submitting a Pull Request

 Before we can accept a pull request from you, you'll need to sign a [Contributor License Agreement (CLA)](https://gist.github.com/bryphe/bf98297731dd69b9b580ca1d7fd2b90e).
-It is an automate process and you'll be guided through it the first time you open a PR.
+It is an automated process and you'll be guided through it the first time you open a PR.

 To enable us to quickly review and accept your pull requests, follow these guidelines: